 For you to start shorting BTC, you need to first create an account, then find where on the platform you need to go.

 All of these platforms allow you to buy crypto with a credit card so it’s very easy to get started.

 The first thing you want to do is to pick a platform that you like in the comparison table above.

 All of the bitcoin trading platforms have some different features so you might want to check out a few before you select a winner.

-Some have a more developed trading interfaces and some have a more simple setup.
+Some have a more developed trading interface and some have a more simple setup.

 When you know which platform to use, go ahead and sign up with the exchange.

-Now for this step I will give you and example using the KuCoin trading platform.
+Now for this step, I will give you an example using the KuCoin trading platform.

 After you’ve registered go ahead and click the “Futures” button in the main menu in the top left corner.

 You can either choose the Lite or Pro trade interface.